 SEF has awarded more than $145,000 in research grants since 2011.
 Our research grant program was started when Neil Rackham, well-known author of “SPIN Selling” and visionary, partnered with SEF to provide $5,000 grants.
 Today, SEF continues research grant funding to educators and doctoral candidates to support their efforts.

-Importance of Research into Business Issues
+The Importance of Sales Research into Business Issues

 Sales specific research is needed to bridge the gap between academia and industry.
 Sales managers need easy access to published research where they can find best practices and solid methodology for dealing with their daily challenges.
-In addition, researchers need information on the various calls for papers issued by journals and sales-focused conferences.
-Until recently, information has been challenging to access.

 SEF/NEIL RACKHAM RESEARCH GRANT PROGRAM